PeoplePlusAI/sunva-ai/README.md

-# SUNVA AI : Solving conversation problem for the deaf
+# SUNVA AI: Seamless conversation loop for the deaf

 ## About SUNVA AI

 Having conversations with the deaf can be a challenge.
-While there are so many live transcription and text to speech tools available in the market, they do not cater to the needs of the deaf and hard of hearing and aren't designed from accessibility focus.
+While so many live transcription and text-to-speech tools are available in the market, they do not cater to the needs of the deaf and hard of hearing and aren't designed with an accessibility focus.
 Often it could take a lot of time for the deaf person to read transcriptions and respond to them depending on various factors from person to person.
-SUNVA AI intelligently simplifies and provides various filters on the transcriptions to minimize the amount of time taken to read transcription and switch gaze between the screen and the person while having the communication..
+SUNVA AI intelligently simplifies and provides various filters on the transcriptions to minimize the time taken to read the transcription and switch gaze between the screen and the person while communicating.

 ## SUNVA AI workplan